Beyond Walking: A Large-Scale Image-Text Benchmark for Text-based Person Anomaly Search: Person Anomaly Benchmark

 \textbf{Caption Generation and Quality Control.} Each OOPS! video is annotated with two types of captions, one ($C_n$) for normal moment and another ($C_a$) for anomaly occurring.
-Directly adopting these captions as image captions does not work well, because most of the captions are short and without descriptions of appearance.
-It is hard to retrieve the corresponding pedestrians by such text queries.
+Directly adopting these captions as image captions does not work well, because most of the captions are short and without detailed descriptions of appearance.
 Drawing inspiration from the significant progress in the Multi-modal Large Language Model (MLLM)~\cite{bai2023qwen,chen2023shikra}, we automatically generate captions for each image, eliminating the need for costly manual annotation.
 Particularly, we choose Qwen2-VL~\cite{bai2023qwen} as Image Captioner.
 The specific {\bf Instruction} is as follows: ``Provide a simple description of the image content within 50 words, including the appearance, attire, and actions of the main figures in the picture.
 Do not imagine any contents that are not in the image.
 Do not describe the atmosphere of the image."
 The captions generated by MLLM can generally provide accurate descriptions of the appearance and actions of people in the images, including detailed information.
 However, due to inherent limitations of the model, the captions may contain minor errors.
 Therefore, we conduct {\bf Human Quality Control} on the test set.
 Specifically, we enlist three professionals with advanced degrees in computer science to manually correct the text data.
-This measure ensures that the texts accurately match the content of the images and that the captions for normal and anomaly image pairs precisely capture specific normal behaviors and anomaly behaviors.
+This measure ensures that the texts accurately match the image content especially for specific normal and anomaly behaviors.